jimbol/generator-test-runner/README.md

+The spirit child of this library is now available.
+Check out [expect-gen](https://github.com/jimbol/expect-gen)!

 # Generator Test Runner
 A [generator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator) test runner for any test runner.
 It was originally designed for use with [redux-saga](https://github.com/yelouafi/redux-saga), but will work with any generators.